kaisadilla/judith/.info/goal_spec.md

 * `let mut` is thread-safe only when there's no references to it.
 * `let mut` can transfer its ownership to another `let mut`.
 * `let mut` can be made immutable by transferring its ownership to a `let`.
-* `let mut` can become shared by transferring its ownership to a `let shared`.
+* `let mut` can become shared by transferring its ownership to a `let sh`.
-* `let shared` is inherently limited to a single-thread.
+* `let sh` is inherently limited to a single-thread.
-* `let shared` cannot transfer ownership, as there's no guarantee there aren't other `let shared` variables referring to it.
+* `let sh` cannot transfer ownership, as there's no guarantee there aren't other `let sh` variables referring to it.
 * In single-thread context, you never have to worry that a value can change mid-function, as only one fragment of code may be executing at the same time.
-This means that the main reason `let shared` is distinguished from `let mut` is to know whether they can be safely shared with other coroutines or not.
+This means that the main reason `let sh` is distinguished from `let mut` is to know whether they can be safely shared with other coroutines or not.
-* `let shared` is a superset of `let mut`: any `let mut` can become `let shared`.
+* `let sh` is a superset of `let mut`: any `let mut` can become `let sh`.
-* `let shared` effectively bypasses ownership and behaves like regular variables in languages that don't have immutability semantics, such as C# or Java.
+* `let sh` effectively bypasses ownership and behaves like regular variables in languages that don't have immutability semantics, such as C# or Java.
-* `let ref` may be pointing to a `let`, `let mut` or `let shared` value.
+* `let ref` may be pointing to a `let`, `let mut` or `let sh` value.
 As we do not have any information, our options with it are limited to reading it or passing it to functions.
 * It doesn't usually make much sense to create a `let ref` variable for a value we can access directly, but it may still be needed when doing actions like retrieving a value from a list.

 ## Ownership in locals